AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 ### TL;DR
 You work with audio (or any media) all the time and have **demo assets** stored securely on Amazon S3.
-You want to load these into your apps or SDK demos — but your **signed URLs keep expiring**.
+You want to load these into your apps or SDK demos — but your **presigned URLs keep expiring**.

-*Update:* The CLI now also supports uploading local files or directories to your S3 demo-assets bucket and listing contents directly — so you can keep everything in sync from one command.
+*Update:* The CLI now also supports uploading files or directories to your S3 demo‑assets bucket and listing bucket contents — all with one command.

 This little Node.js CLI lets you:
-- Generate presigned URLs for your S3 bucket (`demo-assets/`)
+- generate presigned URLs for your S3 bucket (`demo-assets/`)
-- Save them in a JSON file for easy import into any project
+- save them in a JSON file for easy import into any project
-- Refresh them anytime with a single command
+- refresh them anytime with a single command

 Let’s walk through how to build it.